-Cognitive and affective consequences of early-life cerebellar damage have been echoed in animal studies.
-In rats, midline (i.e. vermis) cerebellar lesions at postnatal day 10 result in perseveration and social disruption in the adult (Bobee et al., 2000).
-One recent example comes from a mouse model of tuberous sclerosis, which in humans shows cerebellar pathology and a 25% rate of autism diagnosis (Smalley, 1998).
+Importantly, effects of early-life cerebellar damage on cognitive and affective function have been successfully modeled in animal studies (Becker and Stoodley, 2013).
+In rats, midline (i.e., vermis) cerebellar lesions in pups and juveniles result in later perseveration abnormalities in social behavior and vocalization (Al-Afif et al., 2013; Bobée et al., 2000).
+A recent genetically based example comes from a mouse model of tuberous sclerosis, which in humans shows cerebellar pathology and a 25% rate of autism diagnosis (Smalley, 1998).
 Purkinje cell-specific knockout of the tuberous sclerosis gene TSC1 leads to autism-like deficits, including deficient social interaction with other mice, increased repetitive self-grooming, diminished mother-pup interaction, and perseveration when the rule is switched on a T-maze (Tsai et al., 2012).
 These deficits were rescued by the administration of rapamycin (a drug that epistatically rescues the TSC1 deletion) at postnatal day 7.
-This study is an example of experimentally induced developmental diaschisis, and provides an important demonstration that early-life cerebellar development can play a necessary role in acquiring core social capacities.
+The TSC1 study is an example of experimentally induced developmental diaschisis and provides an important demonstration that early-life cerebellar development can play a necessary role in acquiring core social capacities.